 Emma Stone as Captain Allison Ng in Aloha

 A star-studded project from Cameron Crowe and Scott Rudin and starring Emma Stone, Bradley Cooper, Rachel McAdams, Bill Murray, and John Krasinski among others, sounded like a recipe for box office gold — but the film quickly went in another direction.
 Aloha came under fire in 2015 for the casting of Stone as an Asian-American woman named Captain Allison Ng.
 After widespread outcry, Crowe commented on the casting, writing in a statement, "I have heard your words and your disappointment, and I offer you a heart-felt apology to all who felt this was an odd or misguided casting choice...
 As far back as 2007, Captain Allison Ng was written to be a super-proud 1/4 Hawaiian who was frustrated that, by all outward appearances, she looked nothing like one."
-Stone herself also added her two cents, saying in an interview that she "learned on a macro level about the insane history of whitewashing in Hollywood and how prevalent the problem truly is," adding that the discussions "ignited a conversation that’s very important."
+Stone herself also discussed the controversy, saying in an interview that she "learned on a macro level about the insane history of whitewashing in Hollywood and how prevalent the problem truly is," adding that the discussions "ignited a conversation that’s very important."

 Zoe Saldana as Nina Simone in Nina